-"Theory of Computing" (ToC) is an online journal dedicated to the widest dissemination, free of charge, of research papers in theoretical computer science.
+Theory of Computing (ToC) is an online journal dedicated to the widest dissemination, free of charge, of research papers in theoretical computer science.

-The journal does not differ from the best existing periodicals in its commitment to and method of peer review to ensure the highest quality.
+Theory of Computing does not differ from the best existing periodicals in its commitment to and method of peer review to ensure the highest quality.
 The scientific content of ToC is guaranteed by a world-class editorial board.

-to the plight of CS libraries,
+to the plight of readers and libraries

-around the country and around the world.
+around the country and around the globe, and to the

 With our volunteer work, we wish to provide the community with an alternative that takes advantage of the speed and universal accessibility of the web, yet preserves the rigor of peer-review, a cornerstone of scholarly publishing.